iniohd/otslider/README.md

 It has support for many features like swipe(current supported on Desktop Web Browsers), multiple effects(slide and fade), and more.

-See the demo at: https://vdiferente.000webhostapp.com/one-time-otslider
+See the demo at: <a href="https://vdiferente.000webhostapp.com/one-time-otslider">otSlider Demo</a>

 ## Supported Web browsers
 - IE 8 or later;